Wyzbang/advent-of-code/README.md

 ```

 ###Day 17
-For part 1, got range for test from web, but rest was by me
+For part 1, got range for test from web, but rest was by me.
+Part 1 got lucky as the check for being beyond the target was
+not correct, which caused part 2 to be missing some valid starting
+values for multiple reasons.
 ```
 PART1: Highest = 33670
+PART2: Valid   = 4903
 ```